fybrik/fybrik/site/docs/samples/notebook-read.md

 * The `protocol` indicates that the developer wants to consume the data using Apache Arrow Flight.
 For some protocols a `dataformat` can be specified as well (e.g., `s3` protocol and `parquet` format).

-Run the following command to wait until the `FybrikApplication` is ready:
+Run the following command to wait until the `FybrikApplication` is ready and set the `CATALOGED_ASSET_MODIFIED` environment variable:

 ```bash
 while [[ $(kubectl get fybrikapplication my-notebook -o 'jsonpath={.status.ready}') != "true" ]]; do echo "waiting for FybrikApplication" && sleep 5; done